lupu60/university/README.md

 ## About

-## Bitbucket pipelines will deploy master and develop branch to Production and features branches to Integration
+## Bitbucket pipelines will deploy master branch to Production and develop/features branches to Integration
 ## Before import

 ```sh